streuselcake/jslab/webserver-express/database-mongodb/readme.md

 For example, use homebrew as described in the documentation: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

+For the next steps, open three shell instances for the (1.) database-service, (2.) webserver, and (3.) database operations respectiviely.
+Alternatively open them when needed.

 #### Step 2.
-The database-service "mongod" (Shell 1.)
+The database-service (mongod, in Shell 1.)

-Now open three shell instances for the (1.) database-service, (2.) webserver, and (3.) database operations respectiviely.
-Alternatively open them when needed.

 Open a new shell-window and navigate to project folder (in which the data folder should be created):